-“We’ve all walked away with preconceived notions dispelled and our knowledge level just gone through the roof.”
+“We’ve all walked away with preconceived notions dispelled and our knowledge level has just gone through the roof.”

 “Knowledge is power.
 So really that’s one of the biggest outcomes I think, of the last few days.”

-‘We’ve also made a lot of great connections – connections into industry, into research.
+‘We’ve also made a lot of great connections – connections into the industry, into research.
 The [Visiting Architects Program] has opened up a lot of possibilities and opportunities that just simply weren’t there before.”

 Sustainability, innovation and collaboration were the three key outtakes.